Wednesday, June 11, 2014

 “We focus on colleges that are deeply dedicated to students' learning,” said Tyson Schritter, executive editor of Colleges of Distinction.
 “Schools designated as ‘Colleges of Distinction’ offer innovative learning experiences that educate, nurture and transform students."

-The fall semester dean’s list at Dakota Wesleyan University includes 236 students.
+The spring semester dean’s list at Dakota Wesleyan University includes 211 students.

 To qualify for the dean’s list, a student must have a semester grade point average of at least 3.5 on a four-point scale.
 They also have to complete at least 12 hours of academic work during the semester.
 The following students have been named to the dean’s list.

 Baltic – Glenn Scotting